 And there are common differences.
 Some manufacturers actually offer slot machines with a very low RTP of sometimes less than 90%.
 Very good slot machines, on the other hand, are 97%.
 The difference can therefore be 10% and there is only one way to prevent you from ending up in a bad paying slot machine: You have to know the RTPs!

 There are actually no manufacturers that stand out here.
 However, there are manufacturers who do not offer slot machines with very low RTPs.
 This is also very important and good to know.
 Because if you know that a manufacturer like Yggdrasil doesn’t offer low RTPs you don’t have to know every single RTP.
 You can simply play at all machines and you will certainly not feel cheated.

 Theoretically they must, otherwise it would be cheating.
 But the problem is this: Statistically a very, very large sample size is necessary to actually be able to say that an RTP deviates from the given value.
-If it’s supposed to be 97% and in reality it is only 96.9% then it will take a few million spins to prove it.
-In reality this will only work on a few top slot machines that are played very often.
+If it’s supposed to be 97% and it’s only 96.9% in reality, then it’s going to take a few million spins to prove it.
+This will actually only work on a few top slot machines that are played very frequently.
 So, if you want to be sure, stick with exactly those machines like Starburst, Gonzo’s Quest, Bonanza, etc.

 We recommend: Millionaire Genie, Jacks Pot, Blood Suckers 2, Nightmare on Elm Street and Starburst.